Green Dragon (film): Production

 The story was written by Bui's younger brother Tony Bui.
 Both of the brothers came to the United States with their family in 1975, as refugees from Vietnam.

 The setting of the film is Camp Pendleton in Southern California, where the movie was also filmed.

-Reaction
+Release

 Green Dragon held its premiere on January 19, 2001 at the Sundance Film Festival where it was nominated for the Grand Jury Prize.

-Reviews
+Reception

 The film received primarily positive reviews although many contended that the film was so sentimental that details were lost.
 In The New York Times, film critic Dave Kehr wrote that the film was, "not a pernicious film, but simply one that tugs too tenaciously at the heartstrings."
 Variety praised the actors, "Swayze and Whitaker are effective without especially stretching their acting range, while Duong, who co-starred with Harvey Keitel in "Three Seasons," brings solemn understatement and warmth that serve his role well."
 However, they criticized the film for its director who "zeros in too unrelentingly on the innocent faces of the two children, the development of the Addie/Minh bond feels calculatedly heartwarming and dialogue too often sounds agenda-driven."